adamnstone/DigitalPortfolioWebsite/docs/stem/rhythm-link/eeg/index.md

 I also skimmed [this article](https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/eeg-test#:~:text=EEG%20is%20a,help%20in%20diagnosis.) which revealed that an EEG has no side-effects or complications for the vast majority of patients.

-### RhythmLink® Products
+### RhythmLink Products

-[Here](https://rhythmlink.com/wp-content/uploads/2023/10/Digital-Catalog-2023_October.pdf) is a link to the RhythmLink® October 2023 Digital Catalog.
+[Here](https://rhythmlink.com/wp-content/uploads/2023/10/Digital-Catalog-2023_October.pdf) is a link to the RhythmLink October 2023 Digital Catalog.
 It includes information about their different electrode products.
 I was especially interested by their [PressOn™ electrode](https://rhythmlink.com/wp-content/uploads/2023/10/Digital-Catalog-2023_October.pdf#page=5) design.
 To see these in action, watch [this video](https://rhythmlink.com/videos/brainhealth-headset-application-training/) explaning how to apply the [BrainHealth Headset™](https://rhythmlink.com/wp-content/uploads/2023/10/Digital-Catalog-2023_October.pdf#page=21).

 ![PressOn™ Electrode](../../../assets/images/stem/rhythm-link/eeg-testing-machine/research/presson-electrode.png)